1. Business Definition

 06-New Service Group

-- Name: Required, service group name must be unique within the business
+• Name: Required, service group name must be unique within the business

-types- Custom: User-defined, can autonomously select
+• Custom: User-defined, can autonomously select services to join

-to join - Auto Grouping: A group of services recognized automatically through
+• Auto Grouping: A group of services recognized automatically through filter conditions, based on auto_service -Direction, filter conditions usage instructions, refer to [Service] section

-- Indicator Threshold
+• Indicator Threshold

 # 1.1.2.3 Path